-Water levels at the 22 stations along the Mekong River were staying lower than their LTA values, during this week report.
+Water levels at most of the stations along the Mekong River were staying lower than their LTA values, excepted at stations from Khong Chaim in Thailand to Kratie in Cambodia, during this week report.
 The tidal stations at Tan Chua and Chau Doc had WLs lower than their LTA value, due to tidal effect during this monitoring period.